kuyugama/fundi/docs/advanced.rst

   Note: :code:`configurable_dependency` decorator is optional, but it caches dependencies, so their results can be cached on injection.

+  Also, :code:`configurable_dependency` decorator does not cache dependencies configured with mutable arguments.

 Composite dependencies
 ======================